-The Q2 has a 3-inch LCD that is touch sensitive with 1.04 million dots along with a 3.6m-dot electronic viewfinder.
+The Q2 has a three-inch LCD that is touch sensitive with 1.04 million dots along with a 3.6m-dot electronic viewfinder.
 In addition, the viewfinder has an OLED panel which is an upgrade from the LCoS-Style panel that has been used before in previous models.

 As for the LCD, it is a fixed screen as Leica prefers to keep the model simple.
 Even though many other cameras now have a tilt screen, the visual quality of the LCS screen has great clarity which is beneficial when viewing images.

-One of the main changes the Q2 has in comparison to the Q is the IP52 weather-resistance.
+One of the main changes the Leica Q2 has in comparison to the Q is the IP52 weather-resistance.
 Though, this feature does not necessarily guarantee the camera to be completely sealed against dust and water but it does prevent damage while in tricky environments.

 There is also a newly developed 47.3-megapixel sensor in the Q2 which is almost double the size from the Q’s 24-megapixels.